 One major reason that liberal peoples tolerate decent peoples, Rawls says, is that decent peoples secure for all persons within their territory a core list of human rights.
 These core human rights include rights to subsistence, security, personal property, and formal equality before the law, as well as freedoms from slavery, protections of ethnic groups against genocide, and some measure of liberty of conscience (but not, as we have seen, a right to democratic participation).
 These core human rights are the minimal conditions required for persons to be able to engage in social cooperation in any real sense, so any well-ordered society must protect them.

 The role of human rights in the law of peoples is thus to set limits on international toleration.
-Any society that guarantees Rawls's list of human rights is to be immune from coercive intervention from other peoples.
-Societies that violate human rights overstep the limits of toleration, and may rightly be subject to economic sanctions or even military attack.
+Any society that guarantees Rawls’s list of human rights is to be immune from coercive intervention from other peoples.
+Societies that violate human rights overstep the limits of toleration, and may rightly be subject to economic sanctions or even military intervention.

 Rawls claims that the parties in the international original position would favor the eight principles listed above.
 Starting from a baseline of equality and independence, the parties would see no reason to introduce inequalities into the relationships among peoples (beyond certain functional inequalities in the design of cooperative organizations, such as richer countries contributing more to an idealized United Nations).
 The parties would reject international utilitarian principles, as no people is prepared to accept that it should sacrifice its fundamental interests for the sake of greater total global utility.

 After selecting the eight principles of the law of peoples, the parties next check that these principles can stably order international relations over time.
-Analogously to the domestic case, the parties will see that the principles of the law of peoples affirm the good of peoples, and that peoples will develop trust and confidence in one another as all willingly abide by these principles over time.
+Analogously to the domestic case, the parties will see that the principles of the law of peoples affirm the good of peoples, and that peoples will develop trust and confidence in one another as all willingly continue to abide by these principles.
 The stability of the international political order will thus be stability for the right reasons (and not a mere modus vivendi), since each people will affirm the principles as its first-best option whatever the international balance of power might become.

 Rawls also attempts to draw empirical support for his stability argument from the literature on the democratic peace.
 Social scientists have found that historically democracies have tended not to go to war with one another.
 Rawls explains this by saying that liberal societies are, because of their internal political structures, satisfied.
-Liberal peoples have no desires for imperial glory, territorial expansion, or to convert others to their religion, and whatever they need from other countries they can gain through trade.
+Liberal peoples have no desires for imperial glory, territorial expansion, or to convert others to their religion, and whatever goods and services they need from other countries they can obtain through trade.
 Liberal peoples, Rawls says, have no reasons to fight aggressive wars, so a genuine peace can endure among them.
 And since decent peoples are defined as non-aggressive, any decent people can join this liberal peace as well.

 Once the parties have agreed to the eight principles of the law of peoples, they then continue to specify these principles more precisely in a process analogous to the domestic four-stage sequence.